Tips for First Timers

-Common Sense... it's one of the most important things to keep in mind and practice when on the slopes.
+Use Common Sense... it's one of the most important things to keep in mind and practice when on the slopes.
 The National Ski Areas Association (NSAA) believes education, helmet use, respect and common sense are very important when cruising down the mountain.
 NSAA developed "Your Responsibility Code" to help skiers and boarders be aware that there are elements of risk in snowsports that common sense and personal awareness can help reduce.
+Read more about mountain safety here.

 Most ski areas now incorporate manmade snow into their season to provide a great base of snow, extend the season and augment what Mother Nature provides.
 Ski Big Bear has the capability to make snow on all of the trails and tubing area.
 Snowmaking requires water, compressed air and very cold temperatures.
 If it's cold enough to make snow, we will be working to make the best snow possible.
 If there isn't snow in your backyard, come to ours, we'll have plenty.

 Ski Big Bear has 4 aerial chairlifts.
 Each chair on the chairlift is able to hold one or two people.
 The chairlift takes you to the top of the mountain.
 Chairlifts require a little practice to use.
 Beginners should start with the Little Bear Chair.
-Ski Big Bear recommends that you take a lesson with the snowsports school to learn how to ride the chairlift.
+Ski Big Bear recommends that you take a lesson with our Ski and Ride School to learn how to ride the chairlift.
 Make the lift attendant aware if it is your first time riding the chairlift.
-No matter how long you have been riding a chairlift, you should ride with the bar down, sit still, always face forward and never reach for a dropped item.
+No matter how long you have been riding a chairlift, you should ride with the bar down, sit still, always face forward, and never reach for a dropped item.

 Skiing and snowboarding are active sports.
 You will want to wear comfortable clothing, and it is advisable to dress in layers... preferably clothing with insulation and wicking properties.
 Layering allows you to add and remove layers as the temperature changes.
 If you start to get too warm and start to sweat, you want to be able to remove a layer or two.
 Otherwise, it may cause you to become too chilled when the temperature drops.
 If the temperature drops, you can add more clothing to your comfort level.
 Cover your basics with water resistant or waterproof pants and winter jackets.